kmichali/test-carpentry-lesson/index.md

 ---
 <!-- FIXME: home page introduction -->

 Making a lesson lesson.
-This is test.
+This is a test.

 > ## Prerequisites
 >